Roseate spoonbill: Behavior

-The behavior of the roseate spoonbill has not been studied adequately by ornithologists.
-Nonetheless, it is known that this species feeds in shallow fresh or coastal waters by swinging its bill from side to side as it steadily walks through the water, often in groups.
+Little is known about the roseate spoonbill's behavior outside of their foraging habits.
+This species feeds in shallow fresh or coastal waters by swinging its bill from side to side as it steadily walks through the water, often in groups.
 Moreover, the spoon-shaped bill allows it to sift easily through mud.

-The bird feeds on crustaceans, bits of plant material, aquatic insects, molluscs, frogs, newts and very small fish (such as minnows) ignored by larger waders.
-Roseate spoonbills must compete for food with snowy egrets, great egrets, tricolored herons and American white pelicans.
+The bird feeds on crustaceans, bits of plant material, aquatic insects, mollusks, frogs, newts and very small fish (such as minnows) ignored by larger waders.
+In Brazil, researchers found roseate spoonbill diets to consist of fish, insects, crustaceans, mollusks, and seeds, all foraged from limnetic/freshwater habitats.
+This habitat specialization, combined with the relative plasticity of great egret foraging behavior, allows the two species to minimize competition during the breeding season.
+Roseate spoonbills must compete for food with other freshwater birds, such as snowy egrets, great egrets, tricolored herons and American white pelicans.
+Roseate spoonbills are often trailed by egrets when foraging in a commensal "beater-follower" relationship, as the spoonbill's disturbance of the sediment makes prey more available to the egret (follower).

 Breeding

 The roseate spoonbill nests in shrubs or trees, often mangroves, laying two to five eggs, which are whitish with brown markings.
 Immature birds have white, feathered heads, and the pink of the plumage is paler.
 The bill is yellowish or pinkish.
+Nestlings are sometimes killed by turkey vultures, bald eagles, raccoons and invasive fire ants.

 Conservation and threats

+Plume hunting in the eighteenth and nineteenth centuries almost drove the roseate spoonbill to extinction.
+However, it is currently considered not threatened.
 Information about predation on adults is lacking.
-Nestlings are sometimes killed by turkey vultures, bald eagles, raccoons and fire ants.
 In 2022, an 18-year-old banded bird was discovered, making it the oldest known wild individual.

+In Florida, roseate spoonbills may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Central African rock pythons, Southern African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.